citrix/terraform-provider-citrix/DEVELOPER.md

 make generate   # regenerate docs
 ```

+### Linting
+The `make lint` target includes custom static analysis linters specific to our Terraform provider.
+See [custom-linters/README.md](./custom-linters/README.md) for details on the custom linters and how to add new ones.

 ## Load project in VSCode for Go Development
 Visual Studio Code requires the `Go` extension to be able to load go projects, resolve internal references and even cross package references.
 Once the `Go` extension is installed, you should be able to load `terraform-provider-citrix` in VSCode. `Go` plugin requires the `go.mod` file to be in the root work directory when you load the project.